-In the following analysis we present a preliminary analysis of tag usage within Flickr.
+In the following analysis we present an analysis of tag usage within Flickr to suggest potential research areas for future study.
 We have had the opportunity to work directly with a subset of the database used by Flickr, specifically information about photos, tags, and the explicit social relationships between users (i.e., the "contact" network).
-Because our focus is on the usage of tags, we have selected only those users who have utilized this feature (i.e., used at least one tag to describe a photo) and only those photos that have had at least one tag applied.
+Because our focus is on the usage of tags, we have selected only those users who have utilized this feature (i.e.,, used at least one tag to describe a photo) and only those photos that have had at least one tag applied.
 Of the millions of Flickr users, we have randomly selected a set of 25,000 for our analysis of individual behaviors; for the more complicated case of network analysis, we have chosen a further subset of 2,500.